teaxyz/chai/README.md

 Use [Docker](https://docker.com)

+1. Install Docker
+2. Clone the chai repository (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+3. Using a terminal, navigate to the cloned repository directory
-1. Run `docker compose build` to create the latest Docker images.
+4. Run `docker compose build` to create the latest Docker images
-2. Then, run `docker compose up` to launch.
+5. Then, run `docker compose up` to launch.

 > [!NOTE]
 >